AvantikaSanyal/cryptonite_taskphase_avantika/Task-1(1-6).md

 " /challenge/files$ /challenge/run [!pwn]* "
 same thing as the last one except i wanted to NOT include the p,w,n ones so i simply did "!"

+REDIRECTING OUTPUT
+pwn.college{AiYUmZTWfsfhLPKBbpHKBpICrRB.dRjN1QDLykzN0czW}
+very simple, just did echo PWN > COLLEGE because i wanted the word PWN to be redirected to COLLEGE

+REDIRECTING MORE OUTPUT
+pwn.college{oxk3HOCKqz0q8DI-W5TG_T58-Gn.dVjN1QDLykzN0czW}
+  hacker@piping~redirecting-more-output:~$ /challenge/run >myflag

+   redirecting the output of "/challenge/run" to "myflag" this is what it showed :

+[INFO] WELCOME!
+This challenge makes the following asks of you:
+[INFO] - the challenge will check that output is redirected to a specific file path : myflag [INFO] - the challenge will output a reward file if all the tests pass : /flag

+[HYPE] ONWARDS TO GREATNESS!

+[INFO] This challenge will perform a bunch of checks.
+[INFO] If you pass these checks, you will receive the /flag file.

+[TEST] You should have redirected my stdout to a file called myflag.
+Checking...

+[PASS] The file at the other end of my stdout looks okay!
+[PASS] Success!
+You have satisfied all execution requirements.

+because it showed that i have successfully transferred the flag to "myflag" i just read that file and got my flag

+hacker@piping~redirecting-more-output:~$ cat myflag

+APPENDING OUTPUT
+pwn.college{okmK312txvWRBHZiJfsm0Bcs8ec.ddDM5QDLykzN0czW}
+ so they said first half in /challenge/run and second half of the flag in stdout redirected both to /home/hacker/the-flag like the question asked me to read the file using cat /home/hacker/the-flag